 Sondhi Limthongkul

-sonthi2Sondhi Limthongkul was charged with lese majeste for a speech in 2008.
 This was somewhat ironic as he has made numerous complaints of lese majeste against others; indeed his whole People’s Alliance for Democracy (PAD) movement was based on such accusations and claims of disloyalty to the monarchy against others.

 PAD followers wear yellow shirts to show their loyalty to the king and Sondhi has always declared PAD’s fight as a fight to preserve the monarchy.
+PAD was the model for the anti-democratic People’s Democratic Reform Committee that paved the way for the 2014 military coup that brought down Yingluck Shinawatra and her elected government.

 On 17 April 2009, the media reported an assassination attempt on Sondhi.
 Many motives have been suggested (see The Times, 17 April 2009, “Thailand’s Yellow Shirt leader Sondhi Limthongkul survives assassination attempt” and The Nation, 17 April 2009, “Sondhi in safe condition now: doctor”).

-After numerous delays, in early July 2010, Sondhi was indicted by the public prosecutor for lese majeste.
+After further delays, in early July 2010, Sondhi was indicted by the public prosecutor for lese majeste.
 The prosecution brought Sondhi before the Criminal Court after the Office of the Attorney-General recommended that he be indicted for lese majeste.
 He was released on bail.

 News on Sondhi’s case: